imreyne/imreyne/README.md

-I'm Reyne.
-I am a full-stack developer with an emphasis on back end and database administration.
-My technical background is mostly systems administration and cybersecurity.
+I'm Alexander Reyne.
+I am a full-stack developer with an emphasis on the back end.
+Bot developer for World of Warcraft for seven years.
+I fly 🛩️ drones, play 🎹 piano, and take 📸 photos.
+GWOT Veteran 🇺🇸

 Current projects include:
 * App to connect veterans with institutions of higher education.